Heel Pain and Plantar Fasciitis Treatment in Bellevue

 Surgery is rarely needed for heel pain.

-It’s time to see a podiatrist if your heel pain has lasted more than a week or two, keeps coming back, is severe, or doesn’t improve with rest and supportive shoes.
-You should be seen promptly if you can’t put weight on the foot, the heel is swollen and warm, the pain followed an injury, or you have diabetes or circulation problems, all situations where early care prevents bigger issues.
-If you need to be seen quickly, see our same-day & urgent foot care options, or call (425) 455-0936 and we’ll help you decide.
+It is time to see a podiatrist if your heel pain has lasted more than a week or two, keeps coming back, is severe, or does not improve with rest and supportive shoes.
+You should be seen promptly if you cannot put weight on the foot, the heel is swollen and warm, the pain followed an injury, or you have diabetes or circulation problems, all situations where early care prevents bigger issues.
+If you need to be seen quickly, see our same-day and urgent foot care options, or call (425) 455-0936 and we will help you decide.

 Dr. Hubert Lee is a board-certified, fellowship-trained podiatrist with more than 15 years of experience treating foot and ankle conditions, with a focus on sports medicine.
 That background matters for heel pain, which is common in runners and active people.
 Patients across Bellevue, Redmond, Kirkland, Mercer Island, Issaquah, Sammamish, and the greater Seattle area trust CarePlus for lasting relief, not just a temporary fix.